tutrie/cmsc435_-final_proj/README.md

 # Contributions
-- Brady Snelson - 15% - Set up django backend framework that created an API that allows a user to GET and POST generated and raw report file urls.
+- Brady Snelson - 15% - Added authentication to generated-reports endpoint.
+Updated GET/POST/PUT routes to only allow requests from the owner of each report.
+Created EC2 cloud instance and set up dockerized django container to run on it.
 - Jason Hipkins - 15% - Worked on filtering and cleaning excel raw reports. worked on merging reports together, lot of research on accounting methods and line item names.
 - Preston Thomson - 15% - Set up the CI-CD pipeline for automatic building, testing, linting, and code coverage checks.
 - Josh Helperin - 15% - Fixed and tested querant, created proxy functions and tested proxy.